 - Native/Māori school records.

 The Trust may commission claimant-specific research where an eligible claimant group demonstrates that a specific research project is required for either the Waitangi Tribunal or Settlement Negotiations process.

 Eligible claimant groups can use maps to support claimant evidence before the Waitangi Tribunal hearings or in settlement negotiations with the Crown.
-The Mapping Facilitator works with eligible claimant groups and historians to identify maps that can complement research.
+The Trust’s Funding and Contracts Manager (Mapping) works with eligible claimant groups and historians to identify maps which can complement research.